pulumi/pulumi-hugo/themes/default/content/docs/clouds/gcp/get-started/_index.md

 ## Modify program

 Now that your storage bucket is provisioned, let's add an object to it.
-First, from within your project directory, create a new `index.html` file with some content in it.
+In the project directory, create a new `index.html` file along with some content.

 {{< chooser os "macos,linux,windows" >}}